xtr-dev/zodiac/README.md

 ## License

-UNLICENSED - All rights reserved
+UNLICENSED - No rights reserved